You most likely know that hostas do very well growing in partial shade, and different species and cultivars thrive in USDA hardiness zones 3 to 9.

-If you’re like me, you have trees all over your yard, and this used to be a problem when it came to trying to find plants that grow well shaded by them.
-I wondered how to plant hostas under trees years ago, so I started to do a little digging.
+If you’re like me, you have trees all over your yard, and this used to be a problem with trying to find plants that grow well shaded by them.
+I wondered how to plant hostas under trees years ago, so I did a little digging (book digging).

-I was trying to see if you could put hostas under trees, no matter which trees you had in your yard.
-I also wanted to see what differences you ran into when it came to planting hostas under trees versus planting them in shaded areas.
+Looking to see if you could put hostas under trees, no matter which trees you had in your yard.
+I also wanted to see what differences you ran into when planting hostas under trees versus planting them in shaded areas.
 I’m excited to share my results with you to help you keep your hostas thriving.
 So, let’s dive in!

 Why Plant Hostas Under Trees

 If a hosta gets too much sun, it won’t grow as well because these are shade-loving plants.
 Most hostas do like dappled sunlight, as long as you can avoid the hot afternoon temperatures.
-This is why certain types of trees can be perfect.
-They offer enough protection from the sun for your hostas to thrive, but they do let some sunlight through so the hostas aren’t deprived.
+So certain types of trees can be perfect.
+They offer enough protection from the sun for your hostas to thrive, but they let some sunlight through so the hostas will grow well.

-Hostas under trees can look very nice in your yard, and I know I love how certain cultivars fill in very nicely and add pops of color.
+Hostas under trees can look very nice in your yard, and I know I love how certain cultivars fill in nicely and add pops of color.
 However, when you consider planting hostas under trees, you want to make sure that it’s a tree species that won’t work against the hosta.
-Some species aren’t suited for maximum plant growth, and they can even smother out healthy plants.
+I do not recommend some species of trees when wanting the best hosta growth, and they can even smother out healthy plants.

 I’m going to outline a few of the best trees to consider (and some to avoid!) when you’re considering planting hostas under trees next.

 Not all trees are suited for hostas.
 Will hostas grow under pine trees?
 How about oak trees or cedar trees?
 Maybe you have pine or maple trees in your yard that you want to fill in with hostas.
-The last thing you want to do is plant a hosta and watch it slowly dwindle away, and this is why choosing the correct tree species is so important.
+The last thing you want to do is plant a hosta and watch it slowly dwindle away, and so choosing the correct tree species is so important.

 Hostas Under Maple Trees